Dance-rock

 Dance-rock is a dance-infused genre of rock music.
-It is a post-disco genre connected with pop rock and post-punk with fewer rhythm and blues influences.
+It is a post-disco genre connected with pop rock and new wave with fewer rhythm and blues influences.
 It originated in the early 1980s, following the decline in popularity of both punk and disco.

-Examples of early dance-rock include Gina X's "No G.D.M.", Russ Ballard's "On the Rebound", artists such as Dinosaur L, Liquid Liquid and Polyrock, and the compilation album Disco Not Disco.

 Definitions

 Michael Campbell, in his book Popular Music in America, defines the genre as "post-punk/post-disco fusion".
 Campbell also cited Robert Christgau, who described dance-oriented rock (or DOR) as an umbrella term used by various DJs in the 1980s.

 However, AllMusic defines "dance-rock" as 1980s and 1990s music practiced by rock musicians, influenced by Philly soul, disco and funk, fusing those styles with rock and dance.
 Artists like the Rolling Stones, David Bowie, Duran Duran, Simple Minds, INXS, Eurythmics, Depeche Mode, the Clash, New Order and Devo belong, according to AllMusic, to this genre.
 Dance-rock embraces some experimental funk acts like A Certain Ratio, Gang of Four, and also mainstream musicians, for example Robert Palmer, Billy Idol and Hall & Oates.